-In this article, we’ll go over the details you need to know about eligibility for Medicare Part D.
+In this article, we’ll discuss the details you need to know about Medicare Part D eligibility.

-• You’ve received Social Security disability payments for at least 2 years.
+• You qualify for Social Security disability or Railroad Retirement Board benefits.
 The waiting period for Medicare is waived if you receive a diagnosis of amyotrophic lateral sclerosis (ALS).
-With this condition, you’re eligible the first month you receive a disability payment.
+With this condition, you’re eligible for the first month you receive a disability payment.

-• Children under age 20 with ESRD can qualify if they have at least one parent eligible for Social Security benefits.
+• Children under age 20 years with ESRD can qualify if at least one parent is eligible for Social Security benefits.

-There are rules for when you can and can’t enroll in a Medicare Part D plan.
-There are enrollment dates, dates when you may change your plan, and dates for dropping your coverage.
+There are rules for when you can and cannot enroll in a Medicare Part D plan.
+It’s important to learn the appropriate enrollment dates, when you may change your plan, and dates for dropping your coverage.

-Here is a basic overview of important dates for adding or modifying your Medicare prescription drug coverage.
+Here is an overview of important dates for adding or modifying your Medicare prescription drug coverage.

 Medicare Part D enrollment

-The open enrollment period is from October 15 to December 7.
-If you’re eligible, during this time you may:
+The open enrollment period occurs each year from October 15 to December 7.
+If you’re eligible, during this time, you may:

 • enroll in a plan that provides prescription coverage